pinobatch/hello-world/cheat-sheet.md

     git pull upstream master
     git push origin master

+If it's been a while, there might be a lot of changes in the parent that you have not incorporated.
+Another way to merge is to replay your changes on top of the parent's HEAD.

+    git fetch upstream master
+    git rebase upstream/master
+    git push origin master

 Then reapply work done in a feature branch on top of synced changes.

     git checkout subseq-optimization